ryashpal/EHR-QC-Demo-Tutorial/docs/source/index.rst

 #.
 Presenting EHR-QC
 #.
 Identifying challenges in applying EHR in a research setting
 #.
 Becoming familiar with the command line interface of EHR-QC
 #.
-Employing EHR-QC for standardizing schemas
+Employing EHR-QC for standardising schemas
 #.
 Creating mappings for standard vocabulary concepts with EHR-QC
 #.
 Conducting data exploration and pre-processing through EHR-QC
 #.
 Gaining perspectives on producing machine-learning-ready data